INSCCOIN/PicoBasic/Astrox Onoso/readme.md

 ---

 ## Requirements
-- Pico 1h 250mhz minimum
-- Pico 2 for optimal peformance
+- Pico 1 / Pico 2 for optimal peformance
 - MMBasic (PicoMite or compatible)
-- Serial or console access

 ---